CodeCreatePlay/ExpressEngine/README.md

-## 👾 This is a repository of tools for the upcoming game that I am working on, these tools are not meant to be genre-specific, feel free to include them in your projects as well !
+## 👾 This is a repository of tools for an upcoming game by 'girlsdevgames', these tools are not meant to be genre-specific, feel free to include them in your projects!

 <h3 align="center">Community</h3>